AdaCore/spark2014/lrm/source/mapping-spec.rst

 * All children have access to their parent but the parent can only access private children.

 Applying the SPARK tools on the following files will produce certain errors.
 This was intentionally done in order to illustrate both legal and illegal access attempts.
+The
+|SPARK| version of the code is not provided since the restrictions that are to be
+applied in terms of package visibility are yet to be determined.

 Specification of parent in SPARK 2005: